breadboard-ai/breadboard/packages/website/src/docs/io.md

 Typically, a node expects some of its ports to be wired in (or configured) and wired out.
 Nodes may require some (or all) of their inputs ports to be wired in order to produce outputs.

+Each port can be _required_ or _optional_.
+A required port must be wired in order for the node to produce outputs.
+An optional port may be wired, but it's not required.

 Based on these expectations, any given port can be in one of the four states:

+_Valid states:_

 - **Connected** -- the port is correctly connected to another port or specified via configuration in accordance to node's expectations.

-- **Ready** -- the port is not connected to another node, and it is expected, but not required by the node.
+- **Ready** -- the node has defined a port that is optional and it's not currently connected.

+_Error states:_

-- **Missing** -- the port is not connected to another node, but it is required by the node.
-It is similar to "Ready", except that not having this port connected is an error.
+- **Missing** -- the node has defined a port is _required_ by the node _and_ is currently unconnected.

 - **Dangling** -- the port is connected to this node, but it is not expected by the node.
 This is another error state.